 Where to Get Climbing Shoes Resoled UK

 This guy is popular and busy – sometimes having to turn down work completely.
 Based in Llanberis (surprisingly) in Wales and accepts postal resoles from around the UK.
 Drop off also at V12 in Llanberis.
-Uses Vibram rubber – XS Edge or Grip.
-Doesn’t resole new Five Ten shoes.
+Uses Vibram rubber – XS Edge, Grip, Grip2 in different thicknesses.

-Prices: From £45 for standard resole. £50 for no-edge/edgeless. £60 for resole with rand repair.
-Contact through website with repair form.
-September 2020 Update: Temporarily out of action after an accident – check website for updates.
+Prices: From £48 for standard resole. £54 for no-edge/edgeless. £66 for resole with rand repair.
+Contact through the website with the repair form. £6 return postage.

 Feet First Resoles